 Costs can vary widely by company.
-The cheapest car insurance company in Louisiana that is widely available is State Farm, costing an average of $999 per year.
-The most expensive insurer is Allstate, at $2,019 per year.
-Rates will also change greatly by your location and the type of coverage you buy, with full coverage car insurance in Leesville, the cheapest city, being over $2,800 cheaper than New Orleans, the most expensive city, on average.
+The cheapest car insurance company in Louisiana is Louisiana Farm Bureau, costing an average of $434 per year.
+The most expensive insurer is Geico, at $1,949 per year.

 Read through our study and then enter your information above to find out which company can offer you the best price on car insurance in your town in Louisiana.